InfoCorp-Technologies/archived-orion-testnet/README.md

 $ docker-compose up
 ```
 ### Copy files to container
-The genesis and config files are in the folder `/sentinel` and the base path on `/sentinel/base-path` inside the container, so if you need to send files to container like keys or password.txt, you can do it by follow this steps.
+The genesis and config files are in the folder `/sentinel` and the keys path on `/sentinel/keys/Sentinel\ Chain/` inside the container, so if you need to send files to container like private keys or password.txt, you can do it by follow this steps.

 Create the container:
 ```